Depression affects people of all ages.

 Depression can be caused by biological, social and psychological factors.
 Causes of depression in later life may include difficulty in adjusting to retirement, loss of friends or loved ones, chronic illness, and financial pressure.

-Depression is often experienced as a persistently low or sad mood that has lasted longer than two weeks.
-Other possible symptoms of depression include:
+- A persistently low or sad mood that has lasts longer than two weeks

 Depression is often not recognised by relatives and friends of older people because the symptoms may be interpreted as normal aspects of the ageing process.

-Men in general, and older men in particular, tend to hide or deny their depression.
-This is often due to cultural ideas about manhood suggesting that men should keep their feelings to themselves and that mental health problems are a sign of personal weakness (see Men and Emotions).
-Men who hold strongly to these traditional ideas about masculinity may be very reluctant to seek help or even admit to feeling sad.
+Men in general and older men, in particular, tend to hide or deny their depression.
+This is often due to cultural ideas about manhood suggesting that men should keep their feelings to themselves and that mental health problems are a sign of personal weakness.
+Men who hold on strongly to these traditional ideas about masculinity may be reluctant to seek help or even admit to feeling sad.
 They may focus on physical symptoms rather than their emotions.
-Some older men also fear being labelled as 'crazy' if they talk to a doctor about their mental condition.
+They may also not recognise the signs of depression.

 Treatment for depression

 Depression is treatable.
 There are psychological treatments that can help to reduce negative thinking, create strategies to tackle problems and improve relationships.
 For some, a combination of medication and psychological treatments may work best.
 It is important to find an approach that works for your situation.

 If you are concerned about yourself or a loved one, speak to your GP or a mental health professional such as a MensLine Australia counsellor.